Skip to main content

 Attach Card

-Attach a card to a customer
+Attach a card to a customer.

 InputCommentsDefault

-Customer IdThe unique identifier of the customer.
+Customer IDThe unique identifier for the customer.

 TimeoutThe maximum time a client will await a response (in milliseconds).